 Mr. Aase brings extensive experience in the implementation and research of service integration and management of both IT and business processes.
 With over 35 years of experience, he is highly skilled at analyzing vendor governance trends and methodologies, identifying inefficiencies in current processes, and advising the industry.
 Jan Erik has experience on all four sides of the sourcing and vendor governance lifecycle - as a client, an industry analyst, a service provider and an advisor.
-Now as a research director, principal analyst and global head of ISG Provider LensTM, he is very well positioned to assess and report on the state of the industry and make recommendations for both enterprises and service provider clients.
+Now as a research director, Partner and Global Head - ISG Provider LensTM, he is very well positioned to assess and report on the state of the industry and make recommendations for both enterprises and service provider clients.